cheildo/cheildo/README.md

 ### Hi, I'm Chek Zida 紀達 👋

-I'm a Software Engineer specializing in building scalable backend systems and decentralized applications.
+I'm a Senior Software Engineer specializing in building scalable backend systems and decentralized applications.
 With over 5 years, my focus is on creating robust and efficient solutions.

 ---